lnbits/lnbits/lnbits/extensions/scrub/README.md

    - You can _edit_ or _delete_ the Scrub at any time\
      ![edit scrub](https://i.imgur.com/Qu65lGG.jpg)

-3. On your wallet, you'll see a transaction of a payment received and another right after it as apayment sent, marked with **#scrubbed**\
+3. On your wallet, you'll see a transaction of a payment received and another right after it as apayment sent, marked with **#scrubed**\
    ![wallet view](https://i.imgur.com/S6EWWCP.jpg)